nicobenz/GameStudies-ActionRequests/README.md

 #### Cons of this approach:
   - using transcription model on 10,000 hours of audio is very demanding in time and computational resources
   - heavily reliant on transcription quality
-  - now good way of estimating model output quality
+  - difficult to estimating model output quality
-  - no easy way of identifying speech acts in transcript data
+  - no easy way of identifying speech acts (besides imperative verbs) in transcript data
-  - lacking any speech acts that are only text based
+  - lacking any speech acts that are only text based, like quest objectives

 ### Quest objective data
 The second approach revolves around quest objective data gathered from community wikis like [Cyberpunk Fandom](https://cyberpunk.fandom.com/) where quests are listed like this: [Quest: Love Like Fire](https://cyberpunk.fandom.com/wiki/Love_Like_Fire).
 Most major games have their own fandom wiki with descriptions and walkthroughs of the games quests.
 Crucially, quest articles often contain quest objectives taken from the ingame instruction to the player.
 These data can be gathered and parsed as speech acts because instructions are action request speech acts per definition.

+### Basic methodology
+After scraping the quest objectives from the games wiki pages, they can easily be processed because every quest objective is nearly garanteed to be an action request speech act.

 #### Pros of this approach
 - objective data easily read from each quests html source